the dreaming body as resistance

 Look How Thai I Can Thai, Look How Ethnic I Can Ethnic is a 3 hours durational performance conducted in the Gelsy Verna Gallery glass case.
 The piece explores ideas of legibility and erasure for a Thai immigrant artist, in relation to the commodification of Thainess and what it means to create work as a Thai person in a white institution.

 Mourning Sita is a live multimodal 15 - 30 minutes performance that combines poetry, performance, and audience participation.
+Referencing the myth of Sita and the way she is reappropriated into the Thai #metoo movement protest, the artist creates a space for communal mourning for women who have been erased and violated by patriarchal systems.

 Bluesletter Substack